c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 1807 Penrith town was much improved by the removal of the market-cross, shambles, and moot-hall.
 [Arnison's Drapers now stands on the Moot Hall site.]

-1808 Trooper Levi Grisdale (a little known war hero from Penrith) of the British 10th Royal Hussars saw action in The Peninsular War, Spain and personally captured French General Charles Lefebvre-Desnouettes, commander in chief of all French Cavalry, whilst the French force were crossing the River Esla at Benevente.
+1808 Trooper Levi Grisdale (a little known war hero from Penrith) of the British 10th Royal Hussars saw action in The Peninsular War, Spain and personally captured French General Charles Lefebvre-Desnouettes, commander in chief of all French Cavalry, whilst the French force were crossing the River Esla at Benevente, see picture below.

-1815 Battle of Waterloo, apparently the now promoted Trooper Grisdale was posted on the road the Prussian reinforcements would arrive on, and is credited with leading them onto the Waterloo battlefield resulting in the defeat of Emperor Napoleon's French Army.
+1815 Battle of Waterloo, apparently the promoted either Corporal or Sergeant Levi Grisdale was posted on the road the Prussian reinforcements would arrive on, and is credited with leading them onto the Waterloo battlefield resulting in the defeat of Emperor Napoleon's French Army.

-[Trooper Grisdale survived the wars, as a Sergeant-Major and is now buried in Christ Church cemetery in Penrith.]
+Levi Grisdale survived the wars, as a Sergeant-Major and is now buried after his death in 1855 in Christ Church cemetery in Penrith.
+Apparently headstone shows him as Chelsea Pensioner, he was a pub landlord in Penrith at some time.]

 1831 the population of Penrith recorded by the newly introduced census was 6,059

 1832 the drawing below was made of the Giant's Grave, now within the boundary St.Andrew's churchyard where it is believed that Owen Caesarius, King of Cumbria between 900 and 937 AD was buried.
-An excavation in the 1600's found long 'shank' bones and other bones and a Great 'broad' sword.
+An excavation around 1585 found long 'shank' bones and other bones and a Great 'broad' sword.
 The 4 hog back stones are Viking in style and it is likely that King Owen Caesarius had converted to Christianity.

 [I am really puzzled by this grave, I cannot determine if it is genuine suggesting a Norse Royal burial due to the runic Viking carvings and Viking hog back stones, because I cannot yet find any written evidence of a Viking invasion in this area.
 Also the name Owen Caesarius sounds very Romano-British to me and not Viking.
 All historical records for this area seem to indicate a peaceful interaction between allied Norwegian Vikings from Dublin who settled here rather than an invasion associated with Danish Vikings.
 The area governed by 'Danelaw' was not established in Cumberland and the meeting of Kings at Eamont Bridge in 927 A.D. established England as we now know it]